 Despite this, there were some exceptions that were able to buck the trend in the relationship between the two sides.
-On 30/11/2012, Hamas welcomed the decision of the UN General Assembly to recognize Palestine (here means the WB and GS) as a non-member observer state.
-148 Another event of note was when the PA allowed Hamas on 13/12/2012 to commemorate its 25th anniversary in Nablus, for the first time since 2007.
-But it is difficult to imagine a major shift would take place in the relationship of the two sides without implementing the national reconciliation, which would have the effect of organizing and managing differences, and limit tensions to a minimum.
+On 30/11/2012, Hamas welcomed the decision of the General Assembly of the United Nations (UNGA) to recognize Palestine (here means the WB and GS) as a non-member observer state.
+150 Another event of note was when the PA allowed Hamas on 13/12/2012 to commemorate its 25th anniversary in Nablus, for the first time since 2007.
+151 But it is difficult to imagine a major shift would take place in the relationship of the two sides without implementing the national reconciliation, which would have the effect of organizing and managing differences, and limit tensions to a minimum.